MominaK2029/Freshmen_Explr/README.md

 I plan to go out tommorrow.
 I have to find more rations for the month.

 I head to bed.
 Tomorrow will hopefully be good...

+Story line 1 - You run away, your parents and your sister die.
+Story line 2 - Your sister kills you in your sleep and herself Story line 3 - You save you and your sister and live far away into the future Story line 4 - Your entire family is now zombies and your mind essence fades to black